 - is corrosive or toxic.

-Hazardous waste items should not be placed in your kerbside waste or recycling bin, but taken to your closest drop-off point.
+Hazardous and bio-hazardous waste items should not be placed in your kerbside waste or recycling bin, but taken to your closest drop-off point.

-Disposing of hazardous waste correctly will not only protect our environment, but the people who collect our kerbside bins, sort our recycling and work at our landfills.
+Disposing of hazardous and bio-hazardous waste correctly will not only protect our environment, but the people who collect our kerbside bins, sort our recycling and work at our landfills.

 We’ve listed local drop-offs below to help you correctly dispose of your hazardous waste.